Dionid/board-game-simulator/new-front/README.md

 ## Components

 1. Must be created in harcoded sequence -> Can be done by `world.registerComponent`
 1. !!!
-We must somehow resize components
+We must somehow resize components -> Then we need to create Schema